thatgracehuang/Performing-Robots/FinalProject/README.md

 Arm - a stick with a photoframe attached.
 Will frame assistant’s face when seated.
 Lined with neopixel strip to illuminate assistant’s face. it can move up and down with a stepper motor, working same as the head's motors.
 Neopixels will glow white, red or off at certain times (hard coded)
 Transmitter prop- for "internet access" (actually just a prop to explain how robot communicates online)

+Area of Uncertainty - how to attach head and arms to stepper motors effectively

 Other notes:
 Story thoughts:
 The robot was created as a story-telling program